 Facing the Future: The Scalability of your HR System

-One of my favorite albums of all time is Facing Future by Israel Kamakawiwo'ole.
-His album centers on rapid change and how change is viewed and dealt with.
+The album Facing Future by Israel Kamakawiwo'ole centers on rapid change and how change is viewed and dealt with.
 Okay, so how exactly does this relate to HRIS systems you ask?
 2011 has been forecasted by many industry experts and mainstream economists to be a year of growth, as compared the previous three years.

 Depending on what industry you’re in, this doesn’t mean you'll see the kind of growth witnessed between 2004-2007, however companies are beginning to exercise talent acquisition strategies to fill vacant positions with the millions of highly skilled and qualified workers.
 As companies increase headcount, the HR department will ultimately undergo an element of change to adjust for the increase in responsibilities.
 These responsibilities include things like new hire orientation/training, daily administration & benefits management and (naturally) off-boarding and compliance management.
 Since your HR department works in conjunction with your HRIS system to support & automate these processes, knowing the current state of your system can be the difference between organized growth and chaotic scrambling.
 To determine if your HRIS system is capable of scaling to support added growth, it can be as simple as conducting a simple assessment.

 The first step in conducting an assessment, and coincidentally the 2nd habit in Steven Covey’s "Seven Habits of Highly Effective People", is to begin with the end in mind.
 Once the appropriate stakeholders are chosen and the end result is agreed upon, the team proceeds with the evaluation.
 This would be accomplished by taking into account all of the things the current HRIS system is capable of doing.
 Next, determine what other systems your current HRIS system integrates or interacts with.
 This could also be a great time to determine any IT infrastructure costs related to supporting the current HRIS system.